 The greatest potential danger posed by an AVM is hemorrhage.
-Researchers believe that each year between two and four percent of all AVMs hemorrhage.
+Researchers believe that each year between 2 and 4% of all AVMs hemorrhage.

 Treatment & Prevention

-Treatments for arteriovenous malformations vary on a case-to case basis and depend on the size and location of the AVM.
+Treatments for arteriovenous malformations vary on a case-by-case basis and depend on the size and location of the AVM.
 Treatments include the following:

 Because so many variables are involved in treating AVMs, doctors must assess the danger posed to individuals on a case-by-case basis.
 The consquences of hemorrhage are potentially dangerous, leading many clinicians to recommend surgical interventon whenever the physical characteristics of an AVM appear to indicate the likelihood of significant bleeding and possible neurological damage.
 In some cases, it might be better to avoid treatment and simply accept a small risk of coming to harm from the AVM.
 This question is currently being addressed in clinical trials.

 BE THE VOICE FOR PATIENTS LIKE YOU!